 Chad came to Yahoo! from InfoWorld Media Group (IDG) where he served as CTO for nearly five years and wrote a popular weekly column for CTOs.
 Prior to InfoWorld, Dickerson served as CTO of Salon.com and in various engineering positions at CNN, CNN/Sports Illustrated, The Atlanta Journal-Constitution, and The (Raleigh, NC) News & Observer.

-Chad holds a BA in English literature from Duke University, where he focused on Shakespeare.
+He serves on the board of St. Ann’s Warehouse, a non-profit theater in Brooklyn.
+Chad holds a BA in English literature from Duke University where he focused on the works of Shakespeare.